TroisL72/random-bullshit/README.md

-this is where i post my random bullshit just leave you wont find anything here
+this is where i post my random bullshit \n just leave you wont find anything here \n lisa xinh vcl